Stimulus Check Update: Will You Get A Fourth Relief Payment?

-(CBS Baltimore) — A possible fourth stimulus check remains part of the discussion, with the third round of economic relief payments nearing its end.
-Over 164 million payments of up to $1,400 per person have been issued since the third stimulus package passed in mid-March.
-Another 1.1 million paper checks and EIP cards worth at least $2 billion went out last week.
+(CBS DFW) — A fourth stimulus check is still possible, with the third round of economic relief payments almost complete.
+Over 165 million payments of up to $1,400 per person have been sent out since the third stimulus package passed in mid-March.
+Another million paper checks and EIP cards are being issued this week.
 And many more plus-up payments, for those who didn’t receive what they were due, have also been sent.
-Altogether they account for most of the $422 billion allotted in President Biden’s $1.9 trillion American Rescue Plan.
+All of this covers most of the $422 billion set aside in President Biden’s $1.9 trillion American Rescue Plan.

 These relief payments are part of a broad effort to lessen COVID’s economic impact on households and support the economy while the pandemic recovery continues.
 The stimulus package also extends unemployment benefits, enhances the child tax credit, and much more.
-The recent round of checks follows the $1,200 CARES Act payments at the pandemic’s outset and the $600 payments from January.READ MORE: Child Tax Credit: Parents Will Soon Get A Monthly Check, But For How Much?
+The latest round of checks has followed the $1,200 CARES Act payments at the pandemic’s outset and the $600 payments from January.READ MORE: ‘This Is Not Just Any Usual Recovery’: Economist Explains Rash Of Price Hikes, Product Shortages

 Strong Economic Recovery For Some